 Outdoor summer concerts are a staple in Northern Virginia during the warmer months.
 The Reston Community Center hosts a free Thursday night concert series at the lake from June to September.

 There are several annual Lake Anne Reston events to attend in addition to the weekly summer concerts.
 For example, the town still turns out to honor Bob Simon every April on Founder's Day.
 (Founder's Day 2014 marked Reston's 50th anniversary and Bob Simon's 100th birthday.)

-In September, the Reston Jazz Festival hosts a great line-up of jazz and blues acts.
+A favorite August event is the annual Cardboard Boat Regatta which challenges boats made entirely of cardboard to stay afloat.
 And a favorite holiday event welcomes Santa to the plaza as he arrives by boat, accompanied by a flotilla of elves on SUPs.

 Tips for Your Visit to Lake Anne Plaza in Northern Virginia